If you have any questions that are not addressed on this page, please feel free to contact us directly at the information to the right.

 Who is organizing the race?

-The race is being organized by Mercy Project and BCS Marathon founder, Chris Field, co race director, Jared Meyer, Mercy Project staff and a 15-member planning committee.
+The race is being organized by Mercy Project and BCS Marathon Founder Chris Field, Race Operations Manager Bob Appleton, Mercy Project staff, and a 15-member planning committee.
 The committee is made up of volunteers who love running and are passionate about having a marathon in Bryan/College Station.

-Chris Field has directed the BCS Marathon its first two years.
-He has also organized two relays from Dallas to Houston (the longest relay in Texas), as well as the BCS Fitness Turkey Trot which takes place on Thanksgiving Day in College Station.
+Chris Field has directed the BCS Marathon since the first race in 2011.
+He has also organized two relays from Dallas to Houston (the longest relay in Texas), as well as the BCS Turkey Trot which takes place on Thanksgiving Day in College Station.

 Is the course USATF certified?